svix/terraform-provider-svix/docs/resources/ingest_source_resource.md

 ### Optional

-- `config` (String, Sensitive) This config may include sensitive field
+- `config` (String, Sensitive) The config may include sensitive fields(webhook signing secret for example)

 Documentation for the config can be found in the [API docs](https://api.svix.com/docs#tag/Ingest-Source/operation/v1.ingest.source.create)
 - `ingest_url` (String)